IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 {% hint style="tip" %}
 - **No special code needed**.
 Just code with your favorite language.
   - By convention, the `main` function is called _(you can always alias "main" to any function in your `.js` file)_.
-- **No build step**: Runtimes for all supported languages are already deployed in IBM Cloud Function server clusters waiting for your function to be invoked.
+- **No build step**: Runtimes for all supported languages are already deployed in ICF server clusters waiting for your function to be deployed and invoked.
 - The **NodeJS runtime was inferred** via the function's `.js` extension.
 ICF will always use the latest supported NodeJS runtime version unless you explicitly set another version with the `--kind` flag _(not discussed in this course)_.
 - Your action was installed into an IBM Cloud **Namespace**.
 This will allow you to apply **Identity and Access Management (IAM)** control to all actions in a namespace _(not discussed in this course)_.
 {% endhint %}

 {% hint style="success" %}
-🎉 **Great work!** You have now learned how to create, deploy and invoke your own serverless functions on IBM Cloud Functions.
+🎉 **Great work!** You have now learned how to create, deploy and invoke your own serverless functions on ICF.
 What about passing data into actions?
 Let's find out more...
 {% endhint %}